Harold Edward Bindloss: Biography

 Bindloss was a prolific author.
 The most common obituary estimate is that he wrote over 40 novels.
 ABC Bookworld lists 62 books by Bindloss.
 Kemp states that he wrote two to three books a year in the early 1900s.
 (Note: The Jisc Catalogue shows him as publishing seven books in 1910, five in 1908, and four in both 1907 and 1914.)
 The Belfast Newsletter states that he published 67 books.
 However, Jisc Library Hub Discover (Note: The Jisc Library Hub Discover brings together the catalogues of 168 major UK and Irish libraries.
 Additional libraries are being added all the time, and the catalogue collates national, university, and research libraries.) lists 89 books by Bindloss, the first two being non-fiction and the rest novels.
 (Note: This total is subject to the risk of understatement as not all of his books are necessarily catalogued in the libraries covered by Jisc, and overstatement as the titles of his books varied by marketplace.
-ABC Bookworld identifies several books with two or more titles., others have been identified by examining the copies of US versions on the Hathi Trust website.)
+ABC Bookworld identifies several books with two or more titles., others have been identified by examining the copies of US versions on the HathiTrust website.)

 He is remembered in the name of the town Bindloss, Alberta, Canada, established by the Canadian Pacific Railroad in 1914.

 Bindloss died on 30 December 1945 at Chertsey Hill Nursing Home in Carlisle, England.
 He had been living at Vallum, Burgh-by-Sands in Cumbria.
 His estate was valued at £24,774 0s.
 9d.
 His wife had died at home on 2 November 1945, and he was granted probate, as her executor just a fortnight before he died.